roocs/roocs-utils/README.rst

 Deleting the table of results
 =============================

-In order to delete all entries in the table of results
+In order to delete all entries in the table of results:

 .. code-block::